But recognising the importance of this structural change and actually doing it successfully are two completely different things.

 You can't shy away from questions like these.

-Consider the toolkits you are recommending to your business, and determine who in your organization possesses the skills to handle the change.
+Consider the toolkits you are recommending to your business, and determine who in your organisation possesses the skills to handle the change.
 If no one does, what would it take for someone to cross train in the new skills?

 IT transformation is a negotiation about cost, speed and willingness to change.
 Work out what you'll need for employee buy-in, as well as the cost of this transformation, and how much change the business community can deal with at any one time.